How do taxes affect income inequality?

 Increasing Income Inequality

 Income inequality has increased sharply over the past 40 years.
 A simple way to measure inequality is by looking at the share of income received by the highest-income people.
-Using a broad measure that includes labor, business, and capital income; government cash payments (such as Social Security); and the value of in-kind benefits from government programs (such as Medicare and Medicaid), the Congressional Budget Office finds that the fifth of the population with the highest income saw their share rise from 46 to 55 percent between 1979 and 2014 (figure 1).
-This increase in income inequality came about despite the growth in Social Security, Medicare, and Medicaid, which boost before-tax income for low- and middle-income households.
+Using a broad measure that includes labor, business, and capital income; and government social insurance benefits (such as Social Security, Medicare, and unemployment insurance), the Congressional Budget Office finds that the fifth of the population with the highest income saw their share rise from 46 to 54 percent between 1979 and 2016 (figure 1).
+This increase in income inequality came about despite the growth in Social Security and Medicare, which boost before-tax income for low- and middle-income households.

 Top income shares have not reached these levels since the 1920s (figure 3).
 After falling precipitously during the Great Depression and World War II, the income share of the top 1 percent leveled off during the next three decades.
 It began climbing again in the 1980s, interrupted only by the 2001 and 2008–09 recessions.
 Since the stock market rebound, income shares for the top 1 percent have increased again.